 NERC small and standard grants panels committee member (2005, 2012)

 PhD external examiner (Imperial College, London; UCL; University of Birmingham; University of Aberdeen; University of Reading; University of Newcastle, Swedish Agricultural University; University of Lausanne)

-At level 3 I teach on a 10 day residential course in Borneo (APS 306) and I supervise projects (APS330) on herbivore-plant interactions, spatial ecology and plant population dynamics, usually field-based.
+At level 3 I teach on a 10-day residential course in Borneo (APS 306 - Tropical Biology Rain Forest Field Course) and I supervise Projects (APS330) on herbivore-plant interactions, spatial ecology and plant population dynamics, usually field-based.

-I have supervised Level 4 projects on conservation, macroecology and evolution.
+I have supervised Level 4 Research Projects (APS 406) on conservation, macroecology and evolution.